armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/tyk-pump-configuration.md

 Tyk Gateways can generate a lot of analytics data.
 Be sure to read about [capping your Dashboard analytics](/docs/analytics-and-reporting/capping-analytics-data-storage/)

-### Omitting configuration file
+### Omitting the configuration file

 From Tyk Pump 1.5.1+, you can configure an environment variable to omit the configuration file with the `TYK_PMP_OMITCONFIGFILE` variable.
-This is specially useful when using Docker, since by default, Tyk Pump have a default configuration file with pre-loaded pumps.
+This is specially useful when using Docker, since by default, the Tyk Pump has a default configuration file with pre-loaded pumps.

 ### Sharding analytics to different data sinks